Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Environmental Acting Module with Feedback

 \subsection{Code Execution and Detection}

-The simulation code, generated by the coding agent from the enhanced reasoning module, is executed using the simulation environment API connected to a specific power systems simulation tool.
+The simulation code, generated by the coding agent from the enhanced reasoning module, is executed using the simulation environment API connected to a specific {power system simulations} tool.
 Following execution, the simulation environment produces results, which are then checked for error signals.
-Specifically: \begin{itemize} \item If an error is detected, the code advances to a stopping criterion check.
+Specifically: \begin{itemize}[leftmargin=10pt] \item If an error is detected, the code advances to a stopping criterion check.
 If the stopping criterion is met, the process is terminated; if not, the module triggers a feedback loop with detailed error reporting. \item If no errors are detected, the process completes. \end{itemize}